pagkly/Zed/Investopedia3/CBOE Nasdaq Volatility Index (VXN) Definition.md

 ### Key Takeaways

 -   The CBOE Nasdaq Volatility Index (VXN) is a real-time market index representing the market's expectations for volatility in the Nasdaq 100 index over the coming 30 days.1
--   The VXN was created as a counterpart to the VIX, which measures S&P 500 volatility, since the tech-heavy Nasdaq often diverges from the broader market.
+-   The VXN was created as a counterpart to the [[Investopedia3/Cboe Volatility Index (VIX)|VIX]], which measures S&P 500 volatility, since the tech-heavy Nasdaq often diverges from the broader market.
--   The VXN, like the VIX, is computed using the implied volatilities of options listed on the Nasdaq 100 index and functions best as a “fear gauge” or indicator of market nervousness about the technology sector.
+-   The VXN, like the [[Investopedia3/Cboe Volatility Index (VIX)|VIX]], is computed using the implied volatilities of options listed on the Nasdaq 100 index and functions best as a “fear gauge” or indicator of market nervousness about the technology sector.

 ## Understanding CBOE Nasdaq Volatility Index (VXN)